thinkshout/thinkshout/blog/_posts/2013-01-21-drupal-development-a-la-thinkshout-setting-up-your-environment.md

 - git
 - drush
 - Developer Tools
-short: |
-  After a decade of having day-to-day IT support as one of my job responsibilities (no longer, thankfully!), I feel pretty confident making existing software behave the way I want it to.
-Until, that is, it's time to set up a development environment: the domain of developers is naturally fraught with some of the most obtuse configuration oddities.
-So, for all of you out there who just want to get your Drupal development environment running with minimal headaches, I present "Drupal Dev a la ThinkShout in 5 Coherent Steps".
+short: The domain of developers is naturally fraught with some of the most obtuse configuration oddities.
 author: gabe
 ---
 I've done more than my fair share of office IT support, and I feel pretty confident making existing software behave the way I want it to.
 Until, that is, it's time to set up a development environment: the domain of developers is fraught with some particularly obtuse configuration oddities.
 To save headaches here at ThinkShout, I documented our basic setup steps, and thought it might be of use to the community.
 So, for anyone out there who just wants to get a Drupal development environment running with minimal headaches, I present "Drupal Dev a la ThinkShout in x Coherent Steps".
 I'll try to keep this updated based on feedback and changes over time.
 Let's call this version 0.9 as of January 2013.